Team Leader: Mr D Towler

 Within Key Stage 4 Core PE, pupils have the opportunity to pick any option from 3 sports which they would like to do for that block.
 For those who opt for an examination PE course, one or more of these blocks may be dictated to them.
-Pupils can choose one the following options in order to gain a GCSE or BTEC qualification:
+Pupils can choose one the following options in order to gain a GCSE or OCR qualification:

 Edexcel GCSE PE

-This course is assessed with 40% of the grade coming from practical assessments and 60% coming from theory based assessment, including 2 exams at the end of Year 11.
-The theory specification covers such topics as: Healthy and active lifestyles, influences, exercise and fitness, your personal well-being, psychology of sport, cardiovascular system, respiratory system, muscular system, skeletal system.
+This course is assessed with 30% of the grade coming from practical assessments and 70% coming from theory based assessment, including 2 exams at the end of Year 11.
+The theory specification covers such topics as: healthy and active lifestyles, influences, exercise and fitness, your personal well-being, psychology of sport, cardiovascular system, respiratory system, muscular system, skeletal system.
 Within school, teachers will give a practical assessment in the following activities: football, basketball, rugby, hockey, netball, table tennis, badminton, cricket., however activities outside of school can also be assessed.
 In previous years we have had pupils assessed in horse riding, skiing, snowboarding, gymnastics, athletics, golf and tennis.

 OCR Cambridge National Sport